monzool/A-Search-for-BASH-Scripting-Alternatives/README.md

 ### TCL

-This script language is in the kind of Perl being very versitile, having lots of libraries but also suffer from large install size and also having a syntax feels a bit outdated and unfriendly.
+This script language is in the kind of Perl being very versatile, having lots of libraries but also suffer from large install size and also having a syntax feels a bit outdated and unfriendly.
 TCL has two functions for calling system commands: `open` and `exec` which provides for system calls <sup>[1]</sup>.
 It is not a seamless port from bash as the commands have their own special syntax:

 ```tcl
 exec ls {*}[glob *.tcl]